-In terms of lobbying, the NRA officially spends about $3m per year to influence gun policy - the recorded amount spent on lobbying in 2014 was $3.3m.
-That is only the recorded contributions to lawmakers however, and considerable sums are spent elsewhere via PACs and independent expenditures - funds which are difficult to track.
+However, that is only the recorded contributions to lawmakers, and considerable sums are spent elsewhere via PACs and independent contributions - funds which are difficult to track.

 How big is the NRA?

-Estimates of the NRA's membership have varied widely for decades.
+Estimates of the NRA's membership vary widely.
 The association claimed that membership surged to close to five million in response to the mass shooting at Sandy Hook school in 2012, but some analysts put the figure at closer to three million.
-The organisation has been accused of inflating the figure.

 Current members include former vice-presidential candidate Sarah Palin, and actors Tom Selleck and Whoopi Goldberg.
-The late actor Charlton Heston was president of the NRA between 1998 and 2003.
-Heston famously held a rifle over his head at an NRA convention following the Columbine High School massacre in 1999 and told gun control advocates they would have to take it "from my cold, dead hands".
+The late actor Charlton Heston - a former NRA president - famously held a rifle over his head following the Columbine High School mass shooting in 1999, telling gun control advocates they would have to take it "from my cold, dead hands".

 Why is it controversial?

-Likewise, it strongly supports legislation that expand gun rights such as "open-carry" laws, which allow gun owners to carry their weapons, unconcealed, in most public places.
+It strongly supports legislation that expands gun rights such as "open-carry" laws, which allow gun owners to carry their weapons, unconcealed, in most public places.